ISM will supply all ropes and climbing hardware.

 Independent outdoor retail partners, UK.

 Both Shops offer very competitive prices at special discounted rates to all our clients, on leading brands of outdoor clothing and equipment.
-If you're an ISM client booked onto a course, then you will have received a 'discount code' which can be used either in the shop or buying directly from either of the Climbers Shop or Joe Brown websites.
+If you're an ISM client booked onto a course, then you will have received a 'discount code' which can be used either in the shop or buying directly from either of the Climbers Shop website.